efhilton/EllieBotBlue/README.md

 - Receive logging information from their robot
 - Receive sensor signals from the robot

-And although this project originally was conceived for either [MIT App Inventor](https://appinventor.mit.edu/) and [Thunkable](https://thunkable.com/#/), by its architecture, any other programming language with an appropriate [MQTT](https://mqtt.org/) library can be used.
+And although this project originally was conceived for either [MIT App Inventor](https://appinventor.mit.edu/) and [Thunkable](https://thunkable.com/#/), by its architecture, any other programming language with an appropriate [MQTT](https://mqtt.org/) library can be used to both/either add modules and/or communicate with the robot.

 ## Setting Up Your Robot